 3. Write What Feels Natural (Not What Will “Perform” Well)

 On top of feeling like things need to be perfect, there are also a lot of formulas out there for what could make a blog post rank high in Google or get more shares or even go viral.
 Here’s the only personal lesson I can share about that.
 Whenever I have tried to write a post that was more formulaic, I hated the process and hated what I was writing and usually deleted it.
 Whenever I write something that’s on my mind, the writing flows naturally and it gets a great response.
-Here’s a good example of that.
-The point of this post was to simply share exactly what was happening in my life.
-It was honest and personal, and it only took me a couple hours to write.
-The result: it got over 100 comments, even more emails, and pictures of online friends all over the world who smiled for the camera and told me they were here for me.
+These posts are honest and personal, and typically only take a couple hours to write.
+The result: they get more comments and emails, and support from friends around the world.
 Who the heck cares about ranking high in Google?
-I could never have asked for a better response than that. <3
+I could never ask for more than that. <3

 Oh, and my advice for anyone who is thinking of starting a blog: write a handful of blog posts first.
 Write them on your computer or in a Google doc or by hand or whatever you like.
 Just write the first few posts that come to mind and see if you actually enjoy the process.
 At the end of the day, if you want to maintain a blog, you just have to enjoy writing stuff and putting it out into the world.
 If you like those first few posts, come up with some ideas for your next ones and then start getting the technical stuff setup.
 But always start with the writing.
 Everything else will come together, after that.